 Like I mentioned, hit and miss.
 I really enjoyed the system and the setting elements of this game.
 I like it when creators balance the setting information as they did in this case: A good amount of detail, a good amount left to the GM to create.
 The art and layout is refreshingly crisp and easy to follow.
 I think the game does a decent job of scratching the surface of a mafia themed RPG, though I’d like to have read a bit more depth.

 The price for a PDF Crime Network Cosa Nostra is currently $1.99.
 Is that an offer you can’t refuse?
-I’ll leave it to you.
+I’ll leave you to it.